sympy/sympy/doc/src/guides/contributing/docstring.rst

 informative argument names that follow Python variable name best practices, e.g. use ``coef_matrix`` instead of ``m``.
 It is also best to avoid the use of the generic ``*args`` and ``**kwargs`` in function signatures.
-Instead, make explcitly named arguments and keyword arguments as this is more informative for the user.
+Instead, make explicitly named arguments and keyword arguments as this is more informative for the user.

 Python supports `type hints`_ but these may decrease the human readability of